 Some kinds of giving can also be regarded as charitable investments.
 Technology companies often support organizations that seek to provide more children with the opportunity to learn about computers.
 This is a charitable action that brings them a lot of good press, but it’s also good for the industry over the long term.

 They need a base of customers who care about using technology and feel good about it, and they need access to employees with the right skills to produce value for their organizations.
 By putting money into helping kids to develop these interests, they’re encouraging them to grow up into the sort of people who will be good students, employees and customers.

 How can your company apply this?
-Donate your old laptops, desktops and tablets to organizations specifically setup to provide refurbished computer equipment to kids.
+Donate your old laptops, desktops and tablets to organizations specifically set up to provide refurbished computer equipment to kids.
 Laptop.org, LittleGeeks.org and other similar charities exist throughout the country for that exact purpose.

 In business, being charitable doesn’t have to be an act of pure sacrifice.
-The companies who go out of their way to give back to the community and to make sure that people feel good about being their employees or customers get a lot of benefits back in the process.
+The companies that go out of their way to give back to the community and to make sure that people feel good about being their employees or customers get a lot of benefits back in the process.